Michael Dolan: Subsequent careers

 Dolan wrote and directed the 1997 film Arrow Shot that premiered at the Sundance Film Festival.
 "My short film was very successful with Sundance, over 50 festivals and many European sales and a two-year run on Bravo", he said in a recent interview".

 Using the moniker of "Mike Dolan," his feature film directorial debut was in 2010 with Dance with the One, shot in Austin, Texas, with a primarily local cast, crew and soundtrack.
 "I wanted to spend more time writing so I accepted a three-year fellowship to the Michener Center for Writers at the University of Texas in 2004.
 There I became involved in the development of several feature projects including Dance with the One", says Dolan.
 "When the University of Texas Film Institute decided to make Dance they asked me to pitch to direct it".

-Dolan's accreditation includes B.A. at Empire State College, MS at City College of New York and MFA at the University of Texas.